 - Retirement income generated by private-sector retirement plans has become more prevalent-not less prevalent-since the passage of ERISA in 1974, and this is true across all income groups.
-In 2012, 32 percent of retirees received privatesector retirement plan income-either directly or through a spouse-compared with 21 percent in 1975.
-Among retirees with private-sector retirement plan income, the median received per person in 2012 was approximately \$6,300, compared with about \$4,800 in 1975 (in 2012 dollars).
-Further, the survey data used to analyze retiree income do not fully capture distributions from DC pension plans and IRAs, and thus, likely underestimate the increase in retirement plan income since ERISA. - The share of workers with access to pension plans at their current employer has been substantial and fairly steady since 1979.
-While coverage has been consistent, an increasing share of private-sector workers has worked for employers that sponsor DC pension plans, and a decreasing share has worked for employers that sponsor DB pension plans. - The extent to which retirees have depended on private-sector retirement plans may be overstated by looking only at statistics on retirement plan coverage because coverage does not always result in retirement income.
-Although many retirees worked at employers that sponsored DB pension plans, the combination of vesting rules, the timing of benefit accrual, and labor mobility resulted in many retirees getting little or no retirement income from private-sector retirement plans. - In 1975, when nearly 90 percent of private-sector workers with retirement plans were covered by DB pension plans, only about one in five retirees received any income from private-sector retirement plans.
-Among retirees with private-sector retirement plan income in 1975, the median amount of annual income received per person was about \$4,800 (in 2012 dollars).
+In 2013, 33 percent of retirees received private-sector retirement plan income-either directly or through a spouse-compared with 21 percent in 1975.
+Among retirees with private-sector retirement plan income, the median received per person in 2013 was more than \$6,600, compared with about \$4,900 in 1975 (in 2013 dollars).
+Further, the survey data used to analyze retiree income do not fully capture distributions from DC pension plans and IRAs, and thus, likely underestimate the increase in retirement plan income since ERISA. - The share of workers with access to pension plans at their current employers has been substantial and fairly steady since 1979.
+While coverage has been consistent among private-sector workers, an increasing share has worked for employers that sponsor DC pension plans, and a decreasing share has worked for employers that sponsor DB pension plans. - The extent to which retirees have depended on private-sector retirement plans may be overstated by looking only at statistics on retirement plan coverage because coverage does not always result in retirement income.
+Although many retirees worked at employers that sponsored DB pension plans, the combination of several factors-vesting rules, the timing of benefit accrual, and labor mobility-resulted in many retirees getting little or no retirement income from private-sector retirement plans. - " In 1975, when nearly 90 percent of private-sector workers with retirement plans were covered by DB pension plans, only about one in five retirees received any income from private-sector retirement plans.
+Among retirees with private-sector retirement plan income in 1975, the median annual income received per person was about \$4,900 (in 2013 dollars).

-- " Social Security benefits consistently have been the largest component of retiree income and the predominant income source for lower-income retirees.
-In 2012, Social Security benefits were 58 percent of total retiree income and more than 85 percent of income for retirees in the lowest 40 percent of the income distribution.
-Even for retirees in the highest income quintile, Social Security benefits represented one-third of income in 2012.
-Over the past 37 years, the share of retiree income from Social Security has averaged 53 percent. - " By supplementing Social Security, retirement plans play a complementary role in the U.S. retirement system.
+- Social Security benefits consistently have been the largest component of retiree income and the predominant income source for lower-income retirees.
+In 2013, Social Security benefits made up 57 percent of total retiree income and more than 85 percent of income for retirees in the lowest 40 percent of the income distribution.
+Even for retirees in the highest income quintile, Social Security benefits represented one-third of income in 2013.
+Over the past 38 years, the share of retiree income from Social Security has averaged 53 percent. - By supplementing Social Security, retirement plans play a complementary role in the U.S. retirement system.
 The formula used to calculate Social Security benefits ensures that Social Security replaces a much higher portion of earnings for workers with lower lifetime earnings.
 Not surprisingly, higher-income retirees have typically gotten a lower portion of their income from Social Security benefits and have relied more on retirement plan income.